cjmartin/launchcalendar.org/_posts/1972-03-31-molniya-m-kosmos-482.md

 videos: []
 images: []
 ---
-Kosmos 482 (also known as Cosmos 482) is a failed Soviet Venus lander launched in March 1972 as part of the Venera program.
-The probe, with a titanium shell and weighing nearly 500 kg, became stranded in Earth orbit after a premature cutoff of its Molniya-M rocket's upper stage.
-Forecasts by ESA, Marco Langbroek, and The Aerospace Corporation estimate reentry around May 10, 2025, at 06:26–06:37 UTC (+/- 4.35 hours), with the location predicted anywhere between 52°N and 52°S latitude.
-Originally engineered to survive a descent through Venus' extreme environment, the spacecraft is expected to remain largely intact as it reenters Earth's atmosphere and poses a very low risk to the public.
-The event is being closely tracked by international agencies and astronomers, with ongoing live coverage and updates available through multiple articles and blogs providing technical analysis, safety commentary, and historical context.
+Kosmos 482, a Soviet Venus descent probe launched in 1972 as part of the Venera program aboard a Molniya-M rocket from Baikonur, failed to escape Earth orbit due to a rocket anomaly.
+Predicted and later confirmed to have reentered Earth's atmosphere over the Indian Ocean on May 10, 2025 after 53 years in orbit, the nearly 500 kg, titanium-shelled lander survived as legacy space debris.
+The reentry, widely tracked and analyzed by international agencies, ESA, and satellite watchers, presented extremely low public risk due to the probe's robust design.
+The event has prompted renewed discussion of legacy and future space junk, broader reentry environmental issues, and the historical role of the Venera missions, with extensive media coverage, risk assessments, and live tracking.